anb94/gwas_pancan/scripts/WHI/plink/README.md

 File: doseinfoconversion.sh (using container built from canary_v3.def)

-### Step 5: Combine pdat files
+### Step 5: Combine pdat files and correct pfam file.

-This step will combine the pdat files for each chromosome into a single file.
+This step will combine the pdat files of each chromosome into a single file pdat file.
+Also, dose2plink creates a pfam for each chromosome, even though all should be identical (as they contain an individual's information), therefore, a single will be made for each dataset which is labelled appropriately and corrects the gender of individuals.

-File: combinepdat.sh
+File: combinepdat.sh correctpfam.sh

 ### Step 6: Combine low quality SNPs